QCTOOL is a command-line utility program for manipulation and quality control of gwas datasets and other genome-wide data. QCTOOL can be used

 - To compute 'genetic risk predictor' scores.

 QCTOOL is designed to be as easy-to-use as possible and we hope you find it so.
-See the documentation page for a description of how QCTOOL works.
+See the basic usage page for a quick start on running QCTOOL, and the diagram of options for an overview of how QCTOOL works.

 IMPORTANT: this page documents QCTOOL version 2, which differs in several important ways from the original QCTOOL v1.
 Version 1 is still available but is now unsupported.

-Acknowledgements.
-The following people contributed to the design and implementation of qctool:
+The following people contributed to the design and implementation of qctool: * Gavin Band * Jonathan Marchini

 In addition, QCTOOL contains the SNP-HWE code by Jan Wigginton et al., described in "A Note on Exact Tests of Hardy-Weinberg Equilibrium", Wigginton et al, Am.
 J. Hum.
 Genet (2005) 76:887-93.
-Further acknowledgements can be found on the QCTOOL wiki.
+Further acknowledgements can be found on the QCTOOL repository main page.